-If you enjoy reading international mystery/adventures, read the sample of Cliffs of Capri (below).
+If you enjoy reading international mystery/adventures, read the sample of Murder on the Isle of Capri (below).
 We are pleased that it is now in Apple’s top five free novels.

 We hope you are carried into the suspenseful tale transporting you to the Mediterranean Coast.
 Come aboard John Hunter's yacht and cruise to ports in Italy, Monaco, Spain, and France.
 For more sample chapters and additional information about downloading the books, go to Karen’s website.

-We are continuing to offer Cliffs of Capri for free on Apple iPhone, and iPad (through the iBooks App) to introduce new readers to the Ryan-Hunter series.
+We are continuing to offer Murder on the Isle of Capri for free on Apple iPhone, and iPad (through the iBooks App) to introduce new readers to the Ryan-Hunter series.

-We have a new book in the Ryan-Hunter series that is now available: Cliffs of Laguna Beach.
+We have a new book in the Ryan-Hunter series that is now available: Murder Under the Bridges of Venice.

 Cliffs of Portofino and Cliffs of Monaco are being pitched by a screenwriter to producers in Hollywood.
 We’ll keep readers posted on our website.